 7.3.2.
-Tree growth processes $\mathbf{T}$ At t = 0 we start from the tree with a single black vertex and no link.
-We define the tree-growth process as follows: As illustrated in figure 18, at each time step we
+Tree-growth processes T. At t = 0 we start from the tree with a single black vertex and no link.
+We define the tree-growth process as follows.
+As illustrated in figure 18, at each time step we

-- either add an arrow to any black vertex, so that it becomes a white vertex (for a black vertex with k links, i.e. a k-vertex, there are k different ways to add an arrow); - or add a second arrow to a white vertex (for a white vertex with k legs there are k+1 different possibilities); and then transform this white vertex onto two black vertex with a new link ortogonal to the two arrows.
+- either add an arrow to any black vertex, so that it becomes a white vertex (for a black vertex with k links, i.e. a k-vertex, there are k different ways to add an arrow); - or add a second arrow to a white vertex (for a white vertex with k legs there are k+1 different possibilities); and then split this vertex along a line joining the two arrows, in order to make a pair of black vertices, and to join them by a new link (which will be 'orthogonal' to the two arrows, i.e. dual to the link made by the two arrows), as illustrated in figure 18.

-See figure 18 for an illustration.
-This internal budding process is a specific feature of our growth model.
+This splitting/budding process for internal vertices is a specific feature of our growth model.